hzeller/rpi-rgb-led-matrix/README.md

    * R2 (Red 2nd bank)   : GPIO 23 (Pin 16 on RPi header)
    * G2 (Green 2nd bank) : GPIO 24 (Pin 18 on RPi header)
    * B2 (Blue 2nd bank)  : GPIO 25 (Pin 22 on RPi header)
-   * A, B, C, D (Row address) : GPIO 7, 8, 9, 10 (Pins 26, 24, 21, 19 on RPi-header)
+   * A, B, C, D (Row address) : GPIO 7, 8, 9, 10 (Pins 26, 24, 21, 19
+     on RPi-header)
-     (There is no need for `D` needed if you have a display with 16 rows with 1:8 multiplexing)
+     (Note: there is no need for `D` needed if you have a display with 16 rows with 1:8 multiplexing)
    * OE- (neg.
 Output enable) : GPIO 27 (Pin 13 on RPi header) **(Note, this changed from previous versions of this library)**.
      On a Raspberry Pi 1 Revision 1 (really old), this is on GPIO 0, Pin 3.
    * CLK (Serial clock)    : GPIO 11 (Pin 23 on RPi header) **(Note, this changed from previous versions of this library)**
    * STR (Strobe row data) : GPIO 4 (Pin 7 on RPi header)

-Note, each panel has an output that you can daisy-chain it to the next board.
+Note, each panel has an output that allows you to daisy-chain it to the next board (see section about chaining below).
 If you are using only 1 bit pwm (`-p 1` flag), then this can be a very long chain.
 Though full color pwm (color images), the refresh rate goes down considerably after 6-8 boards.